Miriam Defensor Santiago: Second term, 2004–2010

 Defensor Santiago ran for senator in 2004 and was elected as a part of the People's Reform Party.
 Estrada was pardoned by President Arroyo on October 26, 2007.
 The Renewable Energy Act of 2008 mandated the government to shift the energy source of the country from coal and oil into solar, wind, and other renewable sources; Defensor Santiago included a proposal in the bill.
 Senate Bill No. 2583, known as the Climate Change Act of 2009, was passed by the Senate on June 3, 2009, incorporating amendments from Defensor Santiago.
-The bill highlighted the action needed in solving climate change.
+The bill highlights the action needed in solving climate change.

 Third term, 2010–2016

 She ran again for senator in 2010 and won, gaining third place with a vote count of 15,231,194 votes.
 During this term, she served as the chair of the Foreign Affairs Committee of the Commission on Appointments.
 In 2011, Defensor Santiago was elected as a judge of the International Criminal Court (ICC), gaining 79 votes in the first round.
-She was the first Asian from a third-world country to be elected to such a post.
-She submitted her resignation on June 4, 2014, due to "personal reasons" according to the ICC; according to them, she did not assume her functions in the court.
+She was the first Asian from a developing country to be elected to such a post.
+However, she deferred her March 2012 oath-taking, citing poor health.
+She then submitted her resignation on June 4, 2014, due to "personal reasons" according to the ICC; according to them, she did not assume her functions in the court.